Push-pull effect

 Many warehouse and distribution center (DC) operators are eager to quickly deploy autonomous robots (AMRs) in their facilities.
 These businesses need to speed up order fulfillment and improve the flow of goods.
 However, they do not have enough workers to meet demand, especially during peak periods, and they need flexible automation solutions to augment their workforce.

-This is why responsible managers decided to conduct a comprehensive audit of their facilities, where they found that the current receiving and replenishment processes were not automated in the above-mentioned ways, which was the root cause of efficiency and quality failures.
+This is why responsible managers decided to conduct a comprehensive audit of their operations, where they found that the current receiving and replenishment processes were not automated in the above-mentioned ways, which was the root cause of efficiency and quality failures.
 Since the processes were still manual and labor-intensive, workers had difficulty receiving raw materials and incoming products for storage or transfer, even when forklifts and other machinery were used.

-As a result, warehouse and DC operators are increasingly realizing that in order to move goods out of warehouses faster and in greater numbers, more AMRs need to be deployed in the inbound process.
+As a result, warehouse and DC operators are realizing that in order to move goods out of warehouses faster and in greater numbers, more AMRs need to be deployed in the inbound process.
 This balance is key to shortening the direct unloading cycles needed to keep up with the rapid pace of high-speed outbound operations.

 Operators are increasingly recognizing the value of automatically delivering materials and goods to the right bin locations to maintain a steady flow of inbound goods to fulfillment locations.
 Without this task, receiving teams can focus on high-value tasks such as checking and scanning critical information into the warehouse management system (WMS).